drjubbs/dota-stats/README.md

 # TODO

 - General
+  - `db_util.py`: Add CLI features and ability to upgrade DB to create new table for win rate by position; add appropriate unit testing.
-  - Protobuf: Include fields for model assigned roles (based on probability model), include GPM, match duration, and other useful information to statistics.
-Include player IDs for future skill level modeling.
+  - Protobuf: Include new fields for modeled roles (based on probability model), include GPM, match duration, and other useful information which might be needed for analytics.
+Include player IDs for future work to model skill level based on match statistics.
-  - Bitmask implementation: More advanced analytics need to be done single hero at a time, get this functionality implemented.
+  - Bitmask implementation - need ability to search database for matches involving a specific hero.
   - Replace other instances of "INSERT INTO ....
-DUPLICATE KEY" with "REPLACE INTO"
+DUPLICATE KEY" with "REPLACE INTO".
-  - Reversion requirements.txt to the newest distro (Ubuntu 20.04 LTS)
+  - Reversion requirements.txt to the newest distro (Ubuntu 20.04 LTS).
   - Clean-up/linting of all code.
 - Backend
-  - Look at ThreadPooling code in fetch.py... it's probably possible to start the executor at a higher level to prevent the continuous creation and destruction of thread pools.
+  - Look at ThreadPooling code in fetch.py - it's probably possible to start the executor at a higher level to prevent the continuous creation and destruction of thread pools.
   - Check logs and /errors for malformed responses I continue be getting from the API -- Grep "ERROR" and "Traceback" in production logs.
   - Recheck filtering on fetch that it is accurate and what is desired.
-Add unit testing.
+Add appropriate unit testing.
   - Document fetch logic as well as filtering algorithms being used.
   - In logs, look for `num_results (try` .
 How often is this failing?
-It appears Valve's API often returns no records, perhaps due to some error with a load balancer?
+It appears Valve's API often returns no records at times, perhaps due to some error with a load balancer and a misconfigured node?
-  - In logs get a count of URLError, HTTPError, etc... and adjust number of threads accordingly.
+  - In logs get a count of `URLError`, `HTTPError`, etc... and adjust number of threads accordingly.
 - Data Analysis / Modeling
-  - Add win rate by position based statistical modeling of role.
+  - `generate_prior.py`: Add command line arguments and modify to work using dates instead of record counts.
+  - `winrate_position.py`: Add command line arguments and ability to write to new database table.
+CLI arguments should include a date range.
+Add appropriate unit testing.
+  - Add fields to main fetch tables for maximum likelihood of each line-up, see if this is a useful descriptor for machine learning to predict wins.
   - `win_analysis` needs to be extended to include hero vs. enemy good/bad match-ups.
-This is currently waiting on bitmasking for heroes as each hero will need to be done independently due to memory constraints.
+This is currently waiting on bit masking for heroes as each hero will need to be done independently due to memory constraints.
-    - Is the 2nd order upper triangular style analysis even needed?
-If so, explain.
+    - Is the 2nd order upper triangular style analysis even needed once we go to a per-hero model?
+If not, modify this document and edit `dotautil.py` to remove unused functions.